rbola/BiteByte/README.md

 The project is divided into two main parts:

-1. **Backend**: A Spring Boot application that handles the API and business logic.
+1. **Backend**: A modular monolithic Spring Boot application that handles the API and business logic.
+The backend is divided into the following modules:
+    - **ai**: Handles AI-related functionalities using OpenAI.
+    - **common**: Contains common utilities and configurations used across other modules.
+    - **ecommerce**: Manages e-commerce related functionalities.
+    - **livecooking**: Manages live cooking classes.
+    - **recipe**: Manages recipe-related functionalities.
+    - **security**: Handles user authentication and authorization.
+    - **user**: Manages user-related functionalities.
+    - **util**: Contains utility classes and methods.

 2. **Frontend**: A React application that provides the user interface.

 ### Technologies Used